jonathf/chaospy/README.rst

 Testing
 -------

-To ensure that the code run on your local system, run the following:
+To run tests on your local system:

 .. code-block:: bash